 Most adverse reactions with Lacrisert were mild and transient and included transient blurring of vision, ocular discomfort or irritation, matting or stickiness of eyelashes, photophobia, hypersensitivity, edema of the eyelids and hyperemia.
 Lacrisert should not be used by patients who are hypersensitive to hydroxypropyl cellulose.
 If improperly placed, Lacrisert may result in corneal abrasion.

 About Aton Pharma, Inc.

 Aton Pharma, Inc., headquartered in Lawrenceville, NJ, is a global, diversified specialty pharmaceutical company providing essential treatments for under-treated diseases.
 Aton's mission is to improve patient outcomes and quality of life worldwide by enhancing and expanding access and availability of medically essential therapeutics.
-Aton's portfolio of products, with sales in over 30 countries, focuses on ophthalmic diseases and orphan conditions.
+Aton's portfolio of ten products, with sales in over 30 countries, focuses on ophthalmic diseases, orphan conditions and acute care hospital products.
 For more information, see www.atonrx.com.

 SOURCE Aton Pharma, Inc.